nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       We at Sparkle Dental Clinic, believe and work towards keeping your natural teeth for lifetime. but sometimes, we are left with no choice but to extract.
 There is nothing to fear during or after extraction. one can carry about their day to day activities without any hindrance.
+Tooth extraction is a common procedure typically performed by a dentist or dental surgeon.

       Here are some common reasons for tooth extraction: